Extending structures for BiHom-Frobenius algebras: Abstract

 \section{Abstract}

-We introduce the concept of braided infinitesimal bialgebra of any weight and construct cocycle bicrossproduct weighted infinitesimal bialgebras.
-As an application, we solve the extending problem for weighted infinitesimal bialgebra by using some non-abelian cohomology theory.
+We introduce the concept of braided BiHom-Frobenius algebras and give the cocycle bicrossproduct construction for BiHom-Frobenius algebras.
+We find that the extending problem for BiHom-Frobenius algebras can be classified by non-abelian cohomology theory.